 The Vine Science Award is a great opportunity for researchers to exhibit their latest findings on wine and vine by-products and waste, within the context of an international event that gathered nearly 6.000 visitors from all over the world.
 Thus, this is a platform to foster the technological transmission of many research findings, which are the future of the new businesses within the sector.

 The World Bulk Wine Exhibition aims to ensure visibility of research on wine and vine derivatives, by-products and waste.
 Therefore, in order to participate in The Vine Science Award 2016, the WBWE’s Scientific Poster Competition, presentations can cover any topic related to analysis, extraction, and/or handling of wine and vine by-products and waste.
+All those research studies that, although they do not belong to the wine industry, they can be applied to it, can also participate in the contest.

 Any research work that covers the topics specified above (point 1) can participate in the competition.